 Harry GilesProfessor of Practice in Architecture

-Harry Giles teaches structures at the graduate level and is an adviser in the PhD program in the area of Building Technolgy.
-He also practices as a design, materials and structural engineering consultant on diverse large building and small experimental projects as HGDesign+Technology.
+Harry Giles is a professor of practice in architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+He teaches structures at the graduate level and advises PhD students in the area of building technology.
+He also practices as a design, materials, and structural engineering consultant on diverse large building and small experimental projects at HGDesign+Technology.

-He is also runs collaborative teaching workshops through research, with the departments of Civil and Mechanical Engineering, Materials Science and School of Natural Resources and Environment, using interdisciplinary studio based design methods as a creative model for technical inquiry.
+Giles also runs collaborative teaching workshops with the U-M departments of Civil and Mechanical Engineering, Materials Science, and School of Natural Resources and Environment, and uses interdisciplinary studio-based design methods as a creative model for technical inquiry.